 We already know that the stochastic effects become less important for large population size \cite{traulsen2005coevolutionary}.
-In the continuation, it is also true that the existence of non Darwinian dynamics can only expect under the random scenarios.
-Thus, how the local evolution of each of the hub populations affecting on global evolutionary dynamics is one of the important subjects of evolutionary research work, where the term hub best suits for small, simple neighbourhood area network environment of a focal node.
+In the continuation, it is also true that the existence of non Darwinian dynamics can only expect regarding the random scenarios.
+Thus, how the local evolution of each of the hub populations affecting on global evolutionary dynamics is one of the crucial branches of evolutionary research work, where the term hub best suits for small, simple neighbourhood area network environment of a focal node.

 We consider a social network by a simple graph structure of $\mathcal{N}$ vertices.
-Every vertex is occupied by a cooperator individual ($C$), occupied by a defector individual ($D$) or vacant -- the place which could be occupied by any one of the two types (or species) of individuals.
+Every vertex is occupied by a cooperator ($C$), occupied by a defector ($D$) or vacant -- the place which could be occupied by any one of the two types (or species) of individuals.
 Two individuals can interact only if they are connected by an edge of the graph.
 We confine ourselves in on the random regular graphs, however, implementing the model concept for the heterogeneous complex networks is straightforward.
 The evolution is interpreted here by the genetic reproduction, and the model formalism is well fitted for the both asexual and sexual contexts.
-Besides the birth-death update event, the synchronous formulation accounts the random drift effect while the internal migration is overlooked.
+Besides the birth-death update event, the synchronous formulation incorporates the random drift effect while the internal migration is overlooked.

 In the social pool, the evolutionary process advances through the function of the fitness values of the individuals, where the fitness measures by the combination of the fertility effect and the viability effect on gene $C$ and gene $D$ \cite{bodmer1965differential,kidwell1977regions}.
-The effective fitness generally is studied at the reproduction level of an individual \cite{sarkar2016random}.
+Effective fitness generally is studied at the reproduction level of an individual \cite{sarkar2016random}.
 The fitness means the effective fitness here.
 We consider the standard payoff matrix of a two-player version of the interaction for the representing the fitness values, $\pi_{**}$, of the row individual.
 According to the base matrix of such interaction, cooperators pay a cost to provide a benefit while defectors neither pay cost nor contribute benefit.